JosephLai241/URS/README.md

 # Universal Reddit Scraper

-## URS 3.0 is done!
+## URS 3.0 (beta) is done!
 This Readme will be updated with a new walkthrough for all the new features soon.

+## **12/28/19: Comments scraping functionality currently has some issues.
+Redditor scraping is ready to go.**

 This is a universal Reddit scraper that can scrape Subreddits, Redditors, and comments on posts.